 POOL OPENINGS: Some common causes are simply part of the pool opening process.
 After not filtering for six months, what would you expect?

-What often happens is when you have a solid cover for your above ground or in ground pool and you don’t pump every last bit of the yucky water off the top, so that when you try to remove the cover, the last 10+ gallons of nasty water that’s saturated in leaf debris, tannin, algae, and bugs is too heavy to lift, and ends up in the pool!
+What often happens is when you have a solid winter cover for your above ground or in ground pool and you don’t pump every last bit of the yucky water off the top, so that when you try to remove the cover, the last 10+ gallons of nasty water that’s saturated in leaf debris, tannin, algae, and bugs is too heavy to lift, and ends up in the pool!
 That concentrated slimy water hits the pool and explodes outwards and clouds up the entire pool in a matter of seconds so that it looks as if you may as well have not covered it at all.

-Afterwards. it’s on to spending a small fortune on shock and chemicals, hours of vacuuming, and scooping out leaves.
+Afterwards. it’s on to spending a small fortune on pool shock and other chemicals, hours of vacuuming, and scooping out leaves.
 Wasting water backwashing or rinsing down cartridge filters.
 All of which is what you need to do to turn the pool around when this happens.
 That used to happen to me every other year until I purchased a nice lightweight safety cover that’s a snap to lift off because water and snowmelt drains through and the leaves blow away.

 MINERALS & METALS: There are other ways a pool can cloud at opening for instance simply topping the pool off can be a potential problem for some.
-Untreated well water is often used by rural pool owners and can be laden with minerals, iron, and other metals, that have soaked into the ground and ended up in the well.
-These things can leave a brown tint to the water and leave orange rust deposits on your skimmer & pump baskets, trim frames and ladder bumpers, liner, and just about any pool surface.
+Untreated well water is often used by rural pool owners and can be laden with minerals, iron, and other metals that have soaked into the ground and ended up in the well.
+These things can leave a brown tint to the water and leave orange rust deposits on your skimmer & pump baskets, trim frames and ladder bumpers, vinyl liner, and just about any pool surface.
 If left unchecked, these can be a source for murky water and lead to permanent stains.

 A garden hose filter is a handy device for pre-filtering minerals and metals.
 It’s an inline strainer that you thread onto your hose that absorbs iron and scale before it can get in the pool.
 Another remedy is to apply a stain and scale remover.
 Many brands are available that sequester or chelate (from the Greek word for claw) out the metals so your filter can trap them, while an acid in the chemical formula breaks down scale (calcium).
-This product should be used whenever water is added to remove metals and break down scale, and is often included in opening and closing kits for pools.
+This product should be used whenever water is added to remove metals and break down scale and is often included in pool opening and closing kits for pools.

 WATER BALANCE: Another common occurrence is to have unbalanced water with unusually high or low pH, Alkalinity, Calcium Hardness, Stabilizer (cyanuaric acid), TDS (Totally dissolved solids), or chlorine.
 You may have any one high and another low or a combination of all of the above being out of whack.
 A good rule of thumb is that anything high can cloud a pool so bring down the levels to the low end of their range.

 Another rule of thumb is to balance Alkalinity First, and then move on to pH next.
 Alkalinity is increased with Sodium Bicarbonate and reduced with Muriatic Acid.
 Low pH can be adjusted with Soda Ash, high pH with Muriatic acid or Sodium Bisulfate.
-Calcium hardness is increased with Calcium Chloride and reduced with a stain & scale remover.
+Calcium hardness is increased with Calcium Chloride and reduced with a stain and scale remover.
 Cyanauric Acid is reduced only by draining and replacing water.
 Note that sometimes high CYA causes cloudiness and sometimes it does not.

 High TDS can contribute to cloudiness and should be within the recommended range in the manuals for mineral systems, Power Ionizer, and salt system owners.
 TDS is essentially anything dissolved in the water except H2O.
 The acceptable range is wide at 0-2000 ppm.

-So once you have tested and balanced these things and cloudiness still persists, then we must explore some other scenarios which I will try to explain without any opaque utterances, so that you can have a clear understanding.
+So once you have tested and balanced these things and cloudiness still persists, then we must explore some other scenarios which I will try to explain without any opaque utterances so that you can have a clear understanding.

 TOO MUCH SHOCK?
 One such scenario is over-chlorination and over-shocking which often leads to doing more harm than good.
 I had many a customer dumping more and more chlorine & shock in their pool to try to clear it up not knowing that this process can temporarily cloud the pool as a side effect of doing its job.
 And if you don’t wait between treatments the cloudiness just overlaps the next treatment so you never get any results.
 Like taking two steps forward and three steps back.
 Some people would go all summer without ever clearing up the pool because they didn’t wait between treatments.